-- (a) A charge of £25.00 shall be made for providing a replacement parchment. - (b) Up to five photocopies of parchments will be certified free of charge.
-A charge of £2.00 shall be made for the certification of each additional photocopy.
+(b) Up to five photocopies of parchments will be certified free of charge.
+A charge of £3.00 shall be made for the certification of each additional photocopy.

 (5) Faxed Transcripts, "To Whom It May Concern" letters and Parchments

 Faxed copies of documents, undertaken in addition to postal delivery, shall be charged at £6.00 per fax.